Anthony

 processor readable mediums include ROM, RAM, Compact Disc

-distributed over network coupled computer systems so that the
+can also be distributed over network coupled computer systems so

-instructions are stored and executed in a distributed fashion.
+that the instructions are stored and executed in a distributed

-segments for accomplishing the present invention can be easily
+instruction segments for accomplishing the present invention can

-construed by programmers skilled in the art to which the present
+be easily construed by programmers skilled in the art to which

 [0152] While the invention has been shown and described with